yonkov/team-members-block/README.md

+## Inpsyde Challenge
+Inpsyde Challenge is a plugin that creates a custom block for the WordPress Block editor, called "Team Members".
+The plugin runs on post type page only and empowers the editorial team of the site to easily select team-members from an interactive and familiar admin interface, aka the Gutenberg editor.
+Once the team member is selected and the page is published, it appears on the site's frontend in the following format:
+1. Featured Image
+2. Name
+3. Description
+4. Position in the company
+5. Social links
+The team members are added on the site via post type Team Members.
+As per the challenge requirements, it does not have a single nor an archive page - the only way to display the team member is inside the page content.
+## Developer's Info
 This plugin is bootstrapped by running `npx @wordpress/create-block inpsyde-challenge`.
 It uses JSX, React and Typescript and requres a build step to run the code.
 If you want to make any changes, you need to clone or download this repository, install and activate this plugin, then run:

     npm i